dfinity/gix-components/README.md

 To run the documentation locally, `npm run dev` can be executed.

-Running `npm run build` will bundle this showcase.
+Running `npm run build` will bundle the showcase.
 It should be executed before deploying the documentation to a canister smart contract.

 Note: all pages of the application are set to be pre-rendered per default.